Steynzville/Blogsite/content/articles/upward-lighting-architectural-grazing.md

 - Architectural grazing reveals texture through shadow
 - Natural stone and brick produce the strongest results
-- Wall-mounted up/down lights achieve grazing through narrow beam angles
+- Use narrow-beam up/down lights placed close to the wall
 - Warm white lighting (2700K–3000K) creates the most inviting effect
 - Layer facade lighting with tree and path lighting for a luxury result